kelvinst/expert/pages/installation.md

 To change to a local executable, go to `Settings -> Extensions -> Lexical` and type `/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64` into the text box in the `Server: Release path override` section.

+### Cursor

+As Cursor is basically a VS Code wrapper, just follow the [Visual Studio Code](#visual-studio-code) instructions above from inside Cursor editor.

 ### Neovim